 Property sometimes has deed restrictions, covenants or easements that determine what you can put on the property and where.
 The county office should be able to tell you if there are easements.
 If the county does not have this information, then ask who does.

 It is preferred that your set-up company is also a site preparation contractor.
 One company performing both functions can result in a seamlessly coordinated effort rather than two separate entities working on the project.

-For more information on this topic follow: What Everybody Ought to Know About Manufactured Homes Set-Up, How to Select the Site for Setting the Manufactured Home When Searching for Land, and see a step 5 of our process
+For more information on this topic follow: How to Select the Site for Setting the Manufactured Home When Searching for Land, and see a step 5 of our process

 The greater affordability of manufactured housing results from the efficiencies achieved in the factory-building process.
 The tightly controlled manufacturing environment and the use of assembly line techniques under the guidance and supervision of HUD employees preclude many problems that are found in the site-built home construction.
 The manufactured home factory employees are better trained and managed more efficiently than the contract labor utilized by the site-built industry.
 Manufactured homes are also lower in price because the companies benefit from the economies of scale which arise from purchasing large quantities of materials, appliances and other products.
 Site-built homes may not have the same employees working on each home, but the manufactured home industry has the same employees working under the watchful eye of the HUD inspectors.
 Another cost benefit of manufactured homes is the property taxes are usually lower than they are on site built homes.